 My job-hunting process in Germany was EXTREMELY FRUSTRATING.
 I was only looking at jobs, which used English in the job description.
-Because I was not able to speak any German at that time, it made no sense for me to try to apply for a job which was written in German.
+Since I was not able to speak any German at that time, I didn’t apply for jobs that were written in German.

 Send out as many applications as you can

 I sent out more than 100 applications in a couple of months.
 I applied to every job which had a job description in English and was relevant to my study.
-Even if the job description mentions that you need to know some German, I would recommend you to still try to apply for it if the job description is in English.
-(The final job I got also stated that German was required in the English job description, but they decided to take me in the end even I did not speak German).
+Even when the job description mentioned that I had to know some German, I still applied for it if the job description was in English.
+(The final job I got also stated that German skills were required in the English job description, but they decided to take me in the end even I did not speak German).

 The frustrating part of my job hunting process was that for most of my applications, I didn’t receive any response.
-For the other parts of them, I got many refusal emails.
+For many others, I got their refusal emails.
 In the end, I got only 3 interview chances.
 I was so excited whenever I got an interview.